top of page

 ⚠️ Note: If your passport expires sooner, U.S. Customs and Border Protection will only grant E-2 status until your passport’s expiration date.

-If you’re already in the U.S. and have valid status, your employer or company can file Form I-129 with USCIS to request a change of status to E-2.
+• If you’re already in the U.S. and have valid status, your employer or company can file Form I-129 with USCIS to request a change of status to E-2.
+The Form I-129 filing fee is $510 for employers with fewer than 25 employees and $1,015 for employers with 25 or more.
+USCIS also charges an Asylum Program Fee of $300 for small employers and $600 for larger employers.

 ⚠️ Note: You can’t apply for a change of status if you entered under the ESTA/Visa Waiver Program — in that case, you’ll need to apply for the visa from outside the U.S. instead.